In 2023, just 21% of high school seniors met all four ACT benchmarks, while 43% failed to meet even one.

 Reading Notes

-This mind map is best for students who struggle to organise what they read into useful notes that actually help with understanding and memory.
+This mind map is ideal for students who struggle to organize what they read into useful notes that actually aid in understanding and memory.

 Students waste time rereading or highlighting without turning that information into something they can remember.
-It shows how to take efficient reading notes that optimize memory and connect ideas in a way that makes reading more effective.
+It shows how to take efficient reading notes that optimize memory and connect ideas, making reading more effective.

 Key Features